aimhubio/aim/docs/source/using/integration_guides.md

         self.logger.experiment.track(1, name='manually_tracked_metric')
 ```

-So at each iteration of testing step anything can be tracked: images, texts, whatever is needed by you and supported by Aim.
+So you can track lots of metadata at each iteration of test step: images, texts, whatever is needed by you and supported by Aim.

 ### Hugging Face
-Let's examine the other possible example of extending the basic provided integration with Hugging Face.
+Here is how to extend the basic Hugging Face logger.
-Below is an example of deriving from the original `Callback` provided by Aim and overriding the main method, which in case of HF is `on_log()`.
+Below is an example of a `CustomCallback` that's derived from the `AimCallback`.
+The main HF method here is the `on_log()` that's overriden.

-This will allow us to track any `str` object that is passed to `on_log()` method as `aim.Text`.
+This allows us to track any `str` object that is passed to `on_log()` method as `aim.Text`.

 ```python
 from aim.hugging_face import AimCallback